michalrzak/auditory-intention-decoding/README.md

 The text shown during the experiment is defined inside of [experiment_texts.yaml](auditory_stimulation/experiment_texts.yaml).
 It defines what text is shown for each entry of [EExperimentState](auditory_stimulation/model/experiment_state.py).
-The order of the shown `EExperimentState` is defined inside of the [Experiment](auditory_stimulation/experiment.py).
+The order of the shown `EExperimentState` is defined inside the [Experiment](auditory_stimulation/experiment.py).
 Leaving the option empty indicates that no-update should happen when this option is presented.

 ```yaml